Biltmore is Open and Welcoming Guests: Know Before You Go

 Historic Gardens (walking)

-Our historic gardens paths incorporate the Italian Garden (gravel), Shrub Garden (paved), Walled Garden (paved), and Spring Garden (mulch).
+Our historic garden paths incorporate the Italian Garden (gravel), Shrub Garden (paved), Walled Garden (paved), and Spring Garden (mulch).
 Routes stretch approximately 1-2 miles depending on which paths you choose.
 Enjoy seasonal blooms with benches nearby to take a break and soak it all in.

 Azalea Garden (walking)